guopeng-jiang/ShinyApp_test/README.md

 # ShinyApp_test
-A Shiny App to match addresses string
+A Shiny App to match addresses

 We try to find who has submited a farm plan and who hasn't for policy implementation.